floatingpixels/supabase-nuxt/README.md

 ## Features

 [@floatingpixels/supabase-nuxt](https://github.com/nuxt-modules/supabase) is a Nuxt module for first class integration with Supabase.
 It makes it easy to use Supabase authentication, database and realtime features in your Nuxt 3 application.
+Especially when using server-side rendering SSR, using Supabase can be tricky, this module takes care of the intricacies and lets you simply use the power of Supabase!

 Checkout the [Nuxt 3](https://v3.nuxtjs.org) documentation and [Supabase](https://supabase.com) to learn more.